Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: induces compositional structure

-Our analysis provides a simple yet accurate characterization of \textsc{\augname}.
-Previous works have called \textsc{\augname} a beneficial ``copying bias '' \citep{liu_can_2022} or a strategy for mitigating overgeneration of common character n-grams \citep{Anastasopoulos2019PushingTL}.
+\begin{remark}[\textit{Comparison to previous accounts}] Our analysis provides a simple yet the most accurate characterization of \textsc{\augname}.
+Previous works have called \textsc{\augname} a beneficial ``copying bias '' \citep{liu_can_2022,jaidi-etal-2022-impact} or a strategy for mitigating overgeneration of common character n-grams \citep{Anastasopoulos2019PushingTL}.
 However, our analysis demonstrates that neither of these characterizations are entirely accurate.
-First, the denotation of a ``copying bias'' only suggests the second factor in our statement $P(\ystem|\xstem)$, without considering the impact on affix generation.
-Our analysis shows that both stem and affix generation are affected.
-Furthermore, alleviating overfitting to common character sequences is also misleading, as it would suggest that \textsc{\augname} serves the same purpose as standard regularization techniques like label smoothing \citep{muller_when_2019}.\footnote{Our preliminary experiments did not support this position; compositional generalization performance was not sensitive to label smoothing, but significantly improved by \textsc{\augname}.} \end{remark}
+First, the denotation of a ``copying bias'' is only suggestive of the second factor in our statement $P(\ystem|\xstem)$, and does not address the impact on affix generation.
+In contrast, our analysis shows that both stem and affix generation are affected.
+Furthermore, alleviating overfitting to common character sequences is also misleading, as it would suggest that \textsc{\augname} serves the same purpose as standard regularization techniques like label smoothing \citep{muller_when_2019}.\footnote{Our preliminary experiments did not support this position; compositional generalization performance was not sensitive to label smoothing, yet was significantly improved by \textsc{\augname}.} \end{remark}